 So the first thing was to get professional help, change my mindset, and remove negative thoughts.

-Get my life together by getting organized and become mindful of what was going on around me.
+Get my life together by getting organized and becoming mindful of what was happening around me.

 So the first thing that I threw out the window was trying to do it all.

 What are the barriers you tell yourself that limit your growth?

 What beliefs reduce your ability to be successful and productive?

 I like to use quotes and inspirational messages to keep me grounded and motivated.